Are e-books available from the Harvard Library?

-Leave search tab on Everything, you will see a box at the top of the column to the left of the results list labeled Show only select Online.
+Leave search tab on Everything.
+On the results page you will see a box at the top of the column to the right of the results list labeled Show only; select Online.
 Then go down the column to Resource type and select Books.
 These include the holdings of the largest e-book collections, including Hathitrust, Google Books, the Internet Archive, and Project Gutenberg, as well as Harvard's own digital collections.
-HOLLIS+ searches information about items (i.e., metadata such as title, author, publisher, subjects, etc.), not the full texts of the items.
+HOLLIS searches information about items (i.e., metadata such as title, author, publisher, subjects, etc.), not the full texts of the items.

 WorldCat, a collective catalog for more than 72,000 national, academic and public libraries, primarily in the United States, but including those in 170 other nations.

-To find digital books in WorldCat, use "Advanced Search.”
-When you have the results, click on the Internet Resources tab limit to e-books.
+To find digital books in WorldCat, click on the Internet Resources tab on the results page to limit to e-books.

 The search will retrieve both public-domain texts that are freely available, but also subscription resources available only through purchasing libraries.
 This database is particular useful for finding European digital texts.